howtographql/howtographql/content/backend/graphql-scala/8-mutations.md

 </Instruction>

-To avoid circular dependencies of types, like we've experiences in the last chapter ther a suggestion to use `lazy` keyword for every type.
+To avoid circular dependencies of types, like we've experiences in the last chapter their a suggestion to use `lazy` keyword for every type.
 But in case above, `AuthProviderEmail` is nested object in `AuthProviderSignupData` which is built by macro.
-Thats why we had to add `implicit` we have to have this nested object type in the scope in the time of macro executing.
+That's why we had to add `implicit` we have to have this nested object type in the scope in the time of macro executing.